Frequently Asked Questions

 What type of alloys do you pour?

 Our casting foundry pours over 75 ferrous and non-ferrous alloys including stainless steel, aluminum, cobalt-based alloys, and more.
-Please contact us if your project requires an alloy not listed on our website, as we can typically provide quotes for additional alloys.
+Please contact us if your project requires an alloy not listed on our website, as we can typically provide quotes for additional alloys.What is the largest casting size you can handle?

 Does investment casting work for projects requiring strict tolerances?

-Are secondary processes handled in-house?
+Are all processes handled in-house?

 Do you offer rapid prototyping services?